Auto Faction enjoys maintaining, improving, and modding cars.

 A phenolic intake gasket is different from your typical rubber composite gasket in that it is made of a phenolic material.
 They are made of a plastic created by layers of material laminated with a phenol/aldehyde resin.
 The result is a thermally insulating intake gasket just as durable as the OEM gasket.
 This thermal insulation is the property of these gaskets that allows your engine to make more power.

 Expected Power Gain

 The rule of thumb for most hobby mechanics is that a 10 degree decrease in air inlet temperature results in a 1% increase in horsepower.
 As you can imagine, this is by no means a very accurate way of predicting horsepower gains, but it does show that the gains produced by colder intake air is significant.
 Power increases from switching to a phenolic intake gasket are going to vary between make and model, but most people can expect a gain between 5 and 10 horsepower.
 An interesting article from AutoSpeed investigated the real performance gains from phenolic manifold insulation on a Mazda K series V6 engine.
 During the article, a phenolic intake gasket was created and installed on the author's vehicle.
 He then ran various tests to verify the performance gains of the modification.
 As seen in the graph below, while operating his car continuously at around 60mph, the vehicle saw a 30 degree F drop.
 After other various tests the author wrote, "According to my dyno plots, I gained up to 7 horsepower and 11 ft-lbs of torque over the major portion of the power curve."

 How to Install

-Installing intake gaskets is a fairly straightforward job for the weekend mechanic and typically only takes a couple hours.
+Installing intake gaskets is a fairly straightforward job for the weekend mechanic and typically only takes a couple of hours.
 There are plenty of articles discussing how to install intake gaskets and general tips for the job on the web, but each vehicle is going to be a bit different.
 If you really have any questions about installation try contacting the manufacturer.

 Where to Find Phenolic Intake Gaskets